NCAS-CMS/cfdm/docs/source/tutorial.rst

 *Note on performance*
   Data objects within the field are copied with a `copy-on-write
   <https://en.wikipedia.org/wiki/Copy-on-write>`_ technique.
 This
-  means that a copy of a field takes up very lttle extra memory, even when the original field contains very large data arrays, and the copy operation is fast---at the time of copying, it is essentially only the descriptive properties that are duplicated.
+  means that a copy of a field takes up very little extra memory, even when the original field contains very large data arrays, and the copy operation is fast---at the time of copying, it is essentially only the descriptive properties that are duplicated.